 Training high school students to prevent sexual violence

 In our community, 50% of students believe it’s a man’s right to have sex with women.
-Eneza, making “make it known” in Kiswahili, is a ten-week curriculum that trains high school students about sexual violence prevention.
+Eneza, making “make it known” in Kiswahili, is a ten-week curriculum that trains high school students about consent, healthy relationships, and sexual violence prevention.

 Educating children to recognize and report sexual abuse

 Globally, 1 in 2 children have experienced violence in the past year.
-Linda Toto, meaning “protect a child” in Kiswahili, educates children on body autonomy.
+Jasiri, meaning “Brave” in Kiswahili, educates children on body autonomy.
 By educating children about sexual abuse, they will know how to speak out against it.

 Super Girls Revolution

 Providing a safe space for teenage girls to learn to bring light into the world.